Guide To Skate Apparel

 For many, skating is a year-round sport.
 While it’s never a good move to ride around when the ground is wet (your bearings will suffer), the cold shouldn’t stop you.
 Just toss on a hoodie and hit the pavement.
 Several apparel companies also make acrylic-cotton blend sweaters just for skating; these are great alternatives for cold days if you feel like your hoodie is weighing you down.

-Coupled with an appropriate pair of socks, a good skate shoe should do nothing to impede your movements, while providing comfort, support, protection and, sure, a little style.
+A good skate shoe should offer natural flexibility and unrestricted movement, while providing comfort, support, protection and, sure, a little style.

 A skater’s feet can get pretty gnarly after a day of riding, but wearing the proper sock can help keep the grossness to a minimum.
 Cotton socks, once wet, do not dry out easily.
-Therefore, choose a sock that has excellent breathability and moisture-wicking properties, such as those made with Coolmax.
+Therefore, choose a sock that has excellent breathability and moisture-wicking properties.
 In addition to keeping your feet dry, make sure that your socks don’t sag and crumple up in your shoe – this can cause pain and blisters.
 Reinforced toes and heels will also keep you comfortable, not to mention your socks will last longer.

 We’re here to help.
 You can call, email, chat or IM during business hours seven days a week.
 Our customer service staff skates…a lot.
 They know their stuff and are happy to help you with all things skate.